Six Pounds does not equal Six Pounds!

 Our items are cut one at a time, sewn here in Palm Springs by our little team and finished by hand by me so you may see minor differences in trim from the pictures.

-We have a permanent space at a local show and do a number of other shows/festivals/ fairs during the year in California.
+We have a permanent space at a local Street Fair and do a number of other shows/festivals/ fairs during the year in California.
 We announce on our Facebook page any special shows we're doing.
 Hopefully one will be in your area.

 We love getting your comments, ideas and input as to what you like, need, and how we can make things better for you and your dog.
 Feel free to comment on Facebook or email us anytime.